How to Customize and Configure Your eBay Store

 Changing Display Settings

 The Display Settings area is where you change the basic way in which your store is presented to visitors.
-This includes things like the color scheme and the layout as well as more fundamental things like the name of your store and its description.
+It includes things like the color scheme and the layout as well as more fundamental things like the name of your store and its description.

 Take some time to browse through the choices offered to you and find a theme that matches your tastes, then edit the theme to select colors and fonts to match the style of your business.
 You can always change again later, but since this is a prominent aspect of your website, it pays to get it right the first time.

 In most cases, the name of your store is similar or identical to the name of your business.
-You can always change your store name and description, but you should be aware that changing your store's name will also change its address on eBay, so if you're using a redirected domain name like your-business.com to point to your eBay store, you'll have to also change the redirect settings once you've changed your store's name.
+You can always change your store name and description, but you should be aware that changing your store's name will also change its address on eBay, so if you're using a redirected domain name like your-business.com to point to your eBay store, you'll also have to change the redirect settings once you've changed your store's name.

 Your display settings section is also prime territory for adding your own store logo.
 To ensure the best quality image, make sure the logo image is at the prescribed size before you upload it.
 Your eBay store's logo will be the first thing most shoppers see and one of the things that they remember most clearly once they've gone. eBay also gives you the option to use a predesigned logo, so if you're pressed for time, you can always select one of these as a temporary measure.